Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

-We define the frequency domain pump and seed fields on the first pass of the metasurface as ${{\bf E}_{p1}=E_p(\omega)\hat{x}}$ and ${{\bf E}_{s1}=E_s(\omega)\hat{y}}$, respectively, where polarisation is relative to the axes marked on Fig.~\ref{fig:1}(b) .
+We define the frequency domain pump and seed fields on the first pass of the metasurface as ${{\bf E}_{p1}=E_p(\omega)e^{i\phi_p(\omega)}\hat{x}}$ and ${{\bf E}_{s1}=E_s(\omega)e^{i\phi_s(\omega)}\hat{y}}$, respectively, where polarisation is relative to the axes marked on Fig.~\ref{fig:1}(b).
 FWM (signal) is generated as $\omega_f=2\omega_p-\omega_s$.
 After the metasurface, the seed (idler) is separated from the pump and FWM (signal) at a 1 \textmu m long-pass dichroic mirror, and a pair of identical curved mirrors with $20$ cm radius of curvature reflect all wavelengths back along their respective paths to the metasurface.
 On the second pass, the returning pump field at the metasurface is ${\bf E}_{p2}=\sqrt{T_p} {\bf E}_{p1} e^{2ik_p d}$, where $T_p$ is the metasurface pump transmission and $d$ is the optical path length of the pump and FWM (signal) arm of the interferometer.
-Meanwhile the returning seed field is ${\bf E}_{s2}=\sqrt{T_s T}e^{i\gamma} {\bf E}_{s1} e^{2ik_s d^\prime}$, where $T_s$ is the seed transmission of the metasurface, $T$ is the transmission coefficient and $\gamma$ the phase shift of the object to be sensed, and $d^\prime$ is the optical path length of the interferometer’s seed (idler) arm.
+Meanwhile, the returning seed field is ${\bf E}_{s2}=\sqrt{T_s T}e^{i\gamma} {\bf E}_{s1} e^{2ik_s d^\prime}$, where $T_s$ is the seed transmission of the metasurface, $T$ is the transmission coefficient and $\gamma$ is the phase shift of the object to be sensed, and $d^\prime$ is the optical path length of the interferometer’s seed (idler) arm.
 FWM (signal) emission at each pass occurs in both $+$ and $-$ directions.
 The FWM field amplitude on the first pass is $\sigma_\pm(\omega)=\alpha_\pm E_{p}^2 E_{s}^*$, where $\alpha_\pm$ indicates the strength of the nonlinear process, which is related to the nonlinear $\chi^{(3)}_{\mu xxy}$ tensor elements for the process.
+The spontaneous emission is assumed to be negligible in comparison to the stimulated emission.
 FWM (signal) on the second pass is reduced by the transmission and phase at each wavelength.
-We thus identify four FWM (signal) amplitudes at the metasurface per incident pump and seed pulse, illustrated and labelled in Figure \ref{fig:1} (c, d), and evaluate their resulting amplitude and phase at the camera to be
+We thus identify four FWM (signal) amplitudes at the metasurface per incident pump and seed pulse, illustrated and labelled in Fig.~\ref{fig:1}(c, d), and evaluate their resulting amplitude and phase at the camera to be